TrellixVulnTeam/swahilipython_SCMU/Doc/library/enum.rst

 The new pickle protocol 4 also, in some circumstances, relies on :attr:`~definition.__qualname__` being set to the location where pickle will be able to find the class.
-For example, if the class was made available in class SomeData in the global scope::
+For example, if the kundi was made available in class SomeData in the global scope::

     >>> Animal = Enum('Animal', 'ANT BEE CAT DOG', qualname='SomeData.Animal')